nullBubble/manga_notifier/README.md

 Berserk 357

-The full name name like on mangadex must be written in the Mangalist.txt
+The full name like on mangadex must be written in the Mangalist.txt

 Compares the name and chapters given in the list with the ones on https://mangadex.org which needs an account.
 Account settings should filter to the approriate language e.g. filter in english only if you read english translations.